-Factory workers, nurses and most other employees in Ohio are entitled to be paid overtime for every hour they work over 40 hours a week.
+Our Columbus Ohio overtime lawyers have recovered millions of dollars in unpaid overtime for employees throughout Ohio and across the United States of America.
+At Coffman Legal, our Ohio overtime attorneys take pride in fighting for employees’ right to compensation regardless of how big or small the employer is that is committing wage theft.
+Our experienced overtime lawyers will guide you through the process and will fight to recover the unpaid overtime you have earned.
+Factory workers, nurses and most other employees in Ohio are “non-exempt” and thus entitled to be paid overtime for every hour they work over 40 hours in a workweek.
 Employers must pay overtime at one and one-half times the employee’s regular rate of pay.
 Overtime can get expensive for employers, and many companies do not pay overtime appropriately, whether due to shoddy bookkeeping or deceptive business practices.
-Whatever the reason, our Columbus unpaid overtime attorney can help you recover for unpaid overtime, including your unpaid wages, liquidated damages and attorney’s fees.
+Whatever the reason, our Columbus Ohio unpaid overtime attorneys can help you recover for unpaid overtime, including your unpaid wages, liquidated damages and attorney’s fees.

 Employers neglect or fail to pay overtime for many reasons.
 Some of the most common reasons are:

 Ohio law exempts some employers and some employees from the overtime requirement.
 For instance, the overtime rules do not apply to employers who take in under $150,000 in gross revenue annually.
 Employees who work for these employers are not entitled to overtime for hours worked over 40 in a week.
 Also, certain categories of employees are excluded from earning overtime under Ohio’s overtime law.
 These employees include: